assaf/zombie/README.md

       .then(done, done);

 The first step is easy, it loads a page and returns a promise.
-When that promise resolves, it calls the function of the second step which fills in two form fields.
-That step is in itself a promise that resolves to no value.
+When that promise resolves, it calls the function of the second step which fills the two form fields.
+That step is itself a promise that resolves with no value.

 The third step follows, and here we simply return a value.
 As a result, the next promise will resolve with that value, as you can see in the fourth step.